 Carbon in biochar if not allowed time to activate can result in a lack of growth to new seeds or plants already planted around the biochar.
 Biochar acts as a magnet when mixed with soil that pulls and keeps the soil’s nutrients, which keeps the nutrients from leaching out from watering, weathering, planting, etc. In the picture below you can see we have completed the mixing process with all the mixes labeled with the ratios we proposed and are now in the process of waiting for the carbon to activate, so we can plant our radish seeds that we will be using throughout the experiment.
 We choose radishes because they are a plant that grows underground and one of the things we wanted to find out is if plants that grow underground will be negatively or positively affected by the different biochar ratios.

 HOW WILL WE EVALUATE THE RESULTS

-Our main goal in completing a semester of data collecting and research is to become clear on the proper application rate of biochar, so that we can easily explain it Wakefield’s customers.
+The main goal in completing a semester of data collecting and research is to become clear on the proper application rate of biochar so that we can easily explain it to Wakefield’s customers.
 Being able to inform the average person about Wakefield and what they have to offer is extremely important in getting their name out there as a leader in biochar products.
-Dakota and I will take our data collected and accurately see what the best ratio of biochar to add to the mix of compost and soil, so that Wakefield can produce an efficient product that is fair to the buyer and will show the best results.
+Dakota and I will take our data collected and accurately see what the best ratio of biochar to add to the mix of compost and soil so that Wakefield can produce an efficient product that is fair to the buyer and will show the best results.